spydotin/Score-predication/README.md

 - Surya Prakash Yadav

-Sure!
-Here's an example README file for your code:

 # IPL Score Prediction Web Application

 This is a Flask web application that predicts the final score of an IPL (Indian Premier League) cricket match based on various input parameters.
 The application uses a trained regression model to make predictions.